 "I think his father passing lit the fuse, and the fuse was just a long way from the bomb.
 But it was progressing toward the bomb for a long time,” Farrell told producers.

-To learn more about the case and Hernandez’s tragic fall from sports superstardom, watch part two of “Aaron Hernandez Uncovered” on Sunday, March 18 at 7 PM ET/PT.
+To learn more about the case and Hernandez’s tragic fall from sports superstardom, watch “Aaron Hernandez Uncovered,” streaming now on Oxygen.

 [Photo: Getty Images]